wuvt/impala/README.md

 If you change the schema:
 ``
-python3 manage.py migrate
+flask db migrate
-python3 manage.py upgrade
+flask db upgrade
 ``

 TODO (in order)